RozaliiaRusskikh/movie-engine/README.md

 - Filtering movie by genre
 - Showing movie of the day
 - Ability to see past user recommendations
-- Ability save user recommendations
+- Ability to save user recommendations
 ![Screenshot 2023-03-17 at 5 45 35 PM](https://user-images.githubusercontent.com/30150366/226074414-85ef5dc5-1320-45af-bbcf-bed20f3b312a.png)

 ## Highlights